MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ### Virtualizing SQL Server

 In virtual environments, for performance reasons, it is recommended that you store the operational database and data warehouse database on a direct attached storage, and not on a virtual disk.
 Always use the [Operations Manager Sizing Helper](https://blogs.technet.microsoft.com/momteam/2012/04/01/operations-manager-2012-sizing-helper-tool/)  to estimate required IOPS, and stress test your data disks to verify.
-You can leverage the SQLIO tool for this task .
+You can leverage the SQLIO tool for this task.
 See also [Operations Manager virtualization support](plan-system-requirements.md#virtualization) for additional guidance on virtualized Operations Manager environment.

 ### Always On and recovery model